 • Algae buildup

-4. Hornwort – Best Fast-Growing Plant For Shrimp Tanks
+4. Hornwort – Best Fast-Growing Plant for Shrimp Tanks

 • Fast growth